 \subsection{Experimental Setup}

-We evaluate OpenFrontier along three dimensions: (1) performance on object-goal navigation tasks, (2) flexibility and generalization across environments and goal vocabularies, and (3) robustness to the sim-to-real gap.
-To this end, we benchmark OpenFrontier on three object-goal navigation datasets: HM3D ObjNav, MP3D ObjNav \cite{habitatchallenge2022,habitatchallenge2023}, and OVON \cite{ovon}.
+We evaluate OpenFrontier along three dimensions: (1) performance on object-goal navigation tasks, (2) flexibility and generalization across environments, VLMs, and task settings, and (3) robustness to the sim-to-real gap.
+To measure the overall quantitative performance, we benchmark OpenFrontier on three object-goal navigation datasets: HM3D ObjectNav, MP3D ObjectNav \cite{habitatchallenge2022,habitatchallenge2023}, and OVON \cite{ovon}.
 All benchmarks follow the Habitat Navigation Challenge formulation.
 HM3D and MP3D consider closed-vocabulary object goals, while OVON extends the task to open-vocabulary settings with more diverse language descriptions.

 We implement OpenFrontier within the Habitat framework and evaluate navigation performance using standard metrics: Success Rate (SR, \%) and Success weighted by Path Length (SPL, \%).
 We compare against a set of baseline methods spanning dense 3D mapping approaches, belief-based planners, and recent vision-language navigation methods.
 For object-goal benchmark experiments, we use Gemini-2.5-flash as the VLM model.
-Low-level navigation is executed using a DD-PPO point-goal policy with pretrained weights from VLFM \cite{yokoyama2024vlfm}, which matches the Habitat action space.
+Low-level navigation is executed using a DD-PPO point-goal policy \cite{Wijmans2020DD-PPO} with pretrained weights from VLFM \cite{yokoyama2024vlfm}, which matches the Habitat action space.
 Visual frontier detection is performed using FrontierNet with pretrained weights from \cite{boysun2025frontiernet}.
-We set a same set of system parameters across all benchmarks.
+We use the same set of system parameters across all benchmarks.
 Empirically, we run frontier detection and reasoning every six steps.
-All experiments are conducted on a cluster server equipped with a single RTX 4090 GPU (24GB).
-More details about parameter setting can be found in the Appendix.
+All experiments are conducted on a machine equipped with a single RTX 4090 GPU (24GB).
+Details about parameter settings can be found in the Appendix.